top of page

 whatwedo.jpeg

-Community preparedness
+Emergency preparedness

-Risk awareness, defensible space, evacuation, coordination
+Risk awareness, evacuation, coordination at the community level

 Fire Management Support